 The selling of slave girls was very profitable for the tongs; the average price for a girl at the slave auctions was $850, going as high as $2,000, but they were purchased in China for $90 to $300.
 The girls were acquired through various means.
 Some were sold by their own families, some were lured with promises of work, and some were kidnapped.

 Much of the prostitution in Chinatown occurred in the alleys.
-Almost every building in Bartlett Alley was a brothel, and of the lowest sort.
+Almost every building in Bartlett Alley was a brothel; some of the worst ones were on that passageway.

 Bartlett Alley became Beckett Alley in 1908.